 - Install a removable connection between your downspouts and roof drains.
 Disconnecting downspouts during cleaning will help keep debris out of your drainage system.

 There are many ways to reduce drainage problems on your property.
-A drainage system can be installed to divert the surface water flows.
-You won’t need all of the items below, but installing one or several of them can make a big difference.
-A drainage system can be installed to divert the stormwater flows around and away from your home.
-Click here (PDF) for several possible drainage structures that can be installed.
+A drainage system can divert water flow around and away from your home.
+You won’t need every item below, but installing one or several of them can make a big difference.

-As a property owner, you are responsible for the installation and maintenance of necessary drainage structures on your property.
+Property owners are responsible for the installation and maintenance of drainage structures on your property.
 If your drainage problems seem too big for you to correct, professional help is available.

 There are many contractors and engineering firms that specialize in drainage problems.
 Search the phone book or internet under Drainage Contractors and Engineers – Drainage.

-The City of Kirkland requires homeowners to obtain building or grading permits before certain drainage projects are begun.
-To find out more information about permit requirements, contact the City of Kirkland’s Building Division at (425) 587-3600.
+Homeowners must get building or grading permits before certain drainage projects bgein.
+To learn more about permit requirements, contact the City of Kirkland’s Building Division at (425) 587-3600.